Digital Nomads: Why Korea should be your next Workation

 What is a workation?

 Workation, a blend of work + vacation, is a relatively new concept.
-It’s usually an experience that gathers a group of remote professionals so they can work and travel at the same time.
-It often offers networking activities, a place to stay and work, and local experiences.
+It’s an experience that gathers a group of remote professionals so they can work and travel at the same time.
+It generally offers networking activities, a place to stay and work, and local experiences.
 Its definition is pretty open but it is spreading in Asia, especially in Korea, Japan, and the Philippines.

 In the USA, workations are often called bleisure (business + leisure) travel.
 You can see it as a company-facilitated digital nomad experience.